 Options to purchase shares of the Company's common stock are granted at the discretion of the Board of Directors, a committee thereof or, subject to defined limitations, the Chief Executive Officer of the Company to whom such authority has been delegated.
 Options granted under the Company's 1998 Stock Incentive Plan generally have a contractual life of ten years, while options granted under the Company's 2006 Stock Incentive Plan have a contractual life of seven years.
 Options typically vest as to 25% of the shares one year from date of grant, with the remaining 75% of the shares vesting in twelve equal quarterly installments thereafter so that all options are vested in full at the end of four years from the date of grant.
 The exercise price of the option is the Company's closing stock price on the effective date of grant.
 In May 2009, the Company's stockholders approved the 2009 Stock Incentive Plan (the "2009 Plan") for the issuance of incentive and nonqualified stock options, restricted stock awards and other types of equity awards.
 The total number of shares of common stock issuable under the 2009 Plan was 8,500,000 shares.
+The terms of typical option awards granted under the 2009 Plan are the same as those granted under the 2006 Stock Incentive Plan.

-The following tables summarize the stock option activity under all of the Company's stock incentive plans during the three and six months ended June 30, 2009 and 2008 (in thousands, except exercise prices):
+The following tables summarize the stock option activity under all of the Company's stock incentive plans during the three and nine months ended September 30, 2009 and 2008 (in thousands, except exercise prices):